 Jeff Eldon, a bumbling assistant at Dr Harz’s laboratory, steals some growth-enhancing powder from work with the idea of growing his roses to prize-winning size.
 Due to a mix-up, the formula is instead fed to Digby the dog that belongs to Billy White, the boy who lives next door to Jeff.
 Digby suddenly grows to some thirty feet in size.
 Soon Digby is the object of pursuit by authorities, crooks and circus-owners as he moves about the countryside.

-Digby, The Biggest Dog in the World is a mildly amusing children’s film based on The Biggest Dog in the World (1960), a children’s book by American cartoonist Ted Key, best known for the popular newspaper comic-strip Hazel (1943-69) about a bossy maid.
-The comic-strip was adapted into a tv series Hazel (1961-6) featuring Shirley Booth, while Ted Key went onto write the scripts for several Disney films, The Million Dollar Duck (1971), Gus (1976) and The Cat from Outer Space (1978).
+Digby, The Biggest Dog in the World is a mildly amusing children’s film.
+It is based on The Biggest Dog in the World (1960), a children’s book by American cartoonist Ted Key, best known for the popular newspaper comic-strip Hazel (1943-69) about a bossy maid.
+The comic-strip was adapted into a tv series Hazel (1961-6) featuring Shirley Booth.
+Ted Key went onto write the scripts for several Disney films, The Million Dollar Duck (1971), Gus (1976) and The Cat from Outer Space (1978).

-Charles McGrath was a regular British director, known elsewhere as one of the contributing directors on the James Bond spoof Casino Royale (1967).
+Joseph McGrath was a regular British director, known elsewhere as one of the contributing directors on the James Bond spoof Casino Royale (1967) as well as the Sherlock Holmes spoof The Strange Case of the End of Civilization as We Know It (1977).
 Screenwriter Michael Pertwee is the brother of Jon Pertwee, the third incarnation of Doctor Who (1963-89, 2005– ).